sarah11918/sastro-v21/src/pages/posts/react-sandpack-code-playground-in-astro-markdown.md

 Since [Astro .md Markdown files can render React components](/posts/components-in-markdown), I knew I should be able to get this Sandpack code playground to render on this page.

-But,I want to be able to pass this component custom code for the **`App.js`** file as props, so that my playground doesn't just start by displaying basic React app template every time.
+But, I want to be able to pass this component custom code for the **`App.js`** file as props, so that my playground doesn't just start by displaying basic React app template every time.
 This way, I can have a custom component coded and displayed right on page load.

 In an .astro Astro page, [this works just fine](/experiments/codesandbox-sandpack) because I can define a variable as a string of code in my Astro frontmatter.
 What I wasn't sure about was trying to pass a multi-line **`App()`** function (that maybe had characters that needed escaping??) to my React component via Markdown.